lmco/mcf/CONTRIBUTING.md

 #### DFARS Requirements
 To allow for MBEE to be used on all levels of DoD programs, the software has been written to follow the DoD DFARS Requirements as best as possible.
-Currently with the correct configuration, MBEE **can** be DFARS compliant, althought efforts are being made to ensure all configurations meet the requirements.
+Currently with the correct configuration, MBEE **can** be DFARS compliant, although efforts are being made to ensure all configurations meet the requirements.

 All code merged in should be DFARS compliant; if the code breaks compliance, it